 To prepare your round the world trip you can of course take a look at our round the world trip budget.
 Our numbers should already help you to get a good idea of what you could spend.

 But after that, THE reference in terms of budget is the planning tool a-contresens!
-Seriously, this site is just a PEPITE for future travelers.
+Seriously, this site is just a GEM for future travelers.
 More than a site, it is in fact a planning tool that allows you to estimate your budget based on the figures entered by other travelers.
-We are big fans of this platform from the beginning (we had already used it in 2013 when we were preparing our world tour).
+We are big fans of this platform from the beginning (we had already used it in 2013 when we were preparing our round the world trip).
 5 years later we still use it, we add all our budgets to the database and the founder of this site has even become a very good friend. :)